How Many Participants Do You Need for a User Test?

 Recommended method:

-• Continue iterating until the interface stabilizes and the number of new issues drops significantly.
+• Continue iterating until the interface stabilises and the number of new issues drops significantly

 This approach reduces costs and timelines while ensuring continuous improvement of the user experience.